trufnetwork/node/docs/node-operator-guide.md

 ### 1. Clone TN Node Operator Repository

-From your root directory, clone the TRUF.NETWORK node operator repository:
+From your home directory, clone the TRUF.NETWORK node operator repository:

 ```bash
 cd # Return to home directory if not already there